SALT-Lab-Human-AI/project-check-point-1-NOODEIA/designSpecification/DESIGN_SPEC.md

 # Get Familiar With NOODIEA AI
+Our project has a simple and bright user interface, designed for kids to be able to use and understand.
+It starts with the teacher, who can easily log into the screens and set up the computers for the students.
+From here, there are a number of options students can choose from, including starting a new chat, creating a group chat, and using scratch paper.

+We chose a darker theme to make the words stand out against the background.
+Words are large to make them easier for kids to read.
+AI outputs are simple and easy to understand.

 ## Sign Up Demonstration
 When it comes to logging in, all that’s needed to create an account is a username and password A confirmation email will subsequently be sent to that inbox for account creation.